 And bear in mind, if you’re missing information, you’re leaving it up to customs to calculate the duties and taxes on your shipment, which may result in you paying more than you should.

-First, you need to find out the duty percentage rate applicable to the item you're shipping.
+First, you need to determine the duty percentage rate on the goods you're shipping.
 This rate varies depending on the country you're shipping to.

 To find it, visit the customs or trade tariff page on the government website of your destination country.
 You can usually search for duty rates using an HS code or product description.
 For example, the duty percentage, or trade tariff, rate on a woman's T-shirt entering the UK from the US is 12%.

 Once you have found the rate, you can calculate the duty on your shipment.
 To do this add up the value of the goods, freight costs, insurance and any additional costs, then multiply the total by the duty rate.
 The result is the amount of duty you'll need to pay customs for your shipment.

 Some countries use different rate calculation methods so remember to check this on the government website or with your carrier.

 First, you need to find out the sales tax (VAT) rates of the country you’re shipping to.
 For example, the UK has three VAT rates: 0%, 5% and 20%, which is the standard rate for most goods and services.
 In the case of shipping a woman's T-shirt to the UK, it’s 20% because clothing for adults falls under the standard VAT rate.

 To calculate the VAT on your shipment, add up the goods value, freight costs, insurance, import duty and any additional costs.
 Then multiply the total by the destination country's applicable VAT rate.
 The result is the amount of VAT you'll need to pay customs for your shipment.